MiloszKrajewski/lz4net/README.md

 # FYI

 I've just finished porting 1.8.1 (latest stable @ 2018-02-01) to .NET Standard.
-It does not support .NET < 4.6 and is be Unsafe/64bit  only, but handles both BLOCK and STREAM modes.
+It does not support .NET < 4.6 and is Unsafe/64bit  only, but handles both BLOCK and STREAM modes.
-Due to breaking changes it will be released as different nuget package.
+Due to breaking changes it is released as different nuget package.
 You can monitor development here: [K4os.Compression.LZ4](https://github.com/MiloszKrajewski/K4os.Compression.LZ4).
-There are two things to be done before aplha release: some documentation and formal nuget package release.
+There are two things still to be done before alpha release: some documentation and nuget package release.
 The scope for first release can be found [here](https://github.com/MiloszKrajewski/K4os.Compression.LZ4/issues/5)

 # lz4net